Back to blog

 Getting Started with E-Commerce BFF Layers

-E-commerce organizations looking to simplify frontend development and improve performance should consider BFF layers that orchestrate backend services and shape data for e-commerce frontends.
-Apitide enables teams to build e-commerce BFF layers that coordinate tax calculation, customer pricing, inventory checking, personalized promotions, and data warehouse integration.
+E-commerce organisations looking to simplify frontend development and improve performance should consider BFF layers that orchestrate backend services and shape data for e-commerce frontends.
+Apitide enables teams to build e-commerce BFF layers that coordinate tax calculation, customer pricing, inventory checking, personalised promotions, and data warehouse integration.

 Tax Calculation